YouHaveTrouble/minecraft-optimization/README.md

 ##### fix-climbing-bypassing-cramming-rule
 Enabling this will fix entities not being affected by cramming while climbing.
 This will prevent absurd amounts of mobs being stacked in small spaces even if they're climbing (spiders).

+#### [`airplane.air`]

+##### activation-range.max-tick-freq
+This option defines how often an entity located far from the player is ticked.
+Increasing this value may improve the performance of entities far from view but may break farms or greatly nerf mob behavior.

+##### activation-range.activation-dist-mod
+Controls the gradient in which mobs are ticked.
+Airplane's DEAR ticks entities that are farther away from players less.
+DEAR works on a gradient instead of a hard cutoff like EAR.
+Decreasing this will activate DEAR closer to players, improving DEAR's performance gains, but will affect how entities interact with their surroundings and may break mob farms.

+##### tracker.multithreaded
+Enabling this option will allow the tracker to use multiple threads which increases the tracker efficiency on servers with multiple cores.
+This may cause worse performance depending on how the server is set up.
+Use with caution!

+##### tracker.unsafe-async-packets
+Sends tracker packets asynchronously.
+This improves performance of the multithreaded tracker but has a high chance of breaking plugins that utilize the tracker.
+Use with caution!

 #### [`purpur.yml`]

 ##### dont-send-useless-entity-packets